 ALBUM REVIEW: Nelly Furtado – The Ride

-The album isn’t flawless and it’s not going to be for everyone.
-This is truly an album for music lovers that love hearing artists push boundaries and find themselves after years of being stuck in the machine.
+The album isn’t going to be for everyone but this is truly an album for music lovers that love hearing artists push boundaries and find themselves after years of being stuck in the machine.
 Nelly Furtado may not be the same artist as the one you were familiar with but that isn’t a bad thing.
 She’s grown, experimented and delivered an epic “phoenix rising from the ashes” type of record.